Haroldinho/Haroldinho.github.io/_tabs/cv.md

 **LinkedIn:** [linkedin.com/in/harold-nikoue](https://www.linkedin.com/in/harold-nikoue)
 **GitHub:** [github.com/Haroldinho](https://github.com/Haroldinho)
 ---
+# Headline
+Bridging Aerospace Engineering & Data Science | ML, Analytics, Python | Turning Data Into Impact

 # Profile

-Aerospace Engineer and Data Scientist with years of experience applying statistical machine learning and AI to solve complex problems in transportation, demand forecasting, slot scheduling video and captioning processing.
-Constanlty  learning, adept at working in teams and thrive in fast-paced environments where the goals are still being defined.
+Aerospace Engineer and Data Scientist with a proven track record of applying statistical modeling, machine learning, and AI to deliver impactful solutions in transportation, demand forecasting, slot scheduling, and video/caption processing.
+Known for quickly adapting to evolving goals, thriving in fast-paced environments, and collaborating across disciplines to turn complex challenges into actionable results.
+Committed to continuous learning and innovation.

 ## Professional Experience